 Eating well is good for your mental as well as your physical health.
 But which foods are particularly important to keep your grey matter happy and healthy?

-Whether you want to optimise your nutrition during exam season or simply want to stay sharp in your next work meeting, paying attention to your diet can really pay off.
-Although there is no single 'brain food' that can protect against age-related disorders such as Alzheimers' or dementia, and there are many other medical conditions that can affect the brain, paying attention to what you eat gives you the best chance of getting all the nutrients you need for cognitive health.
+Whether you want to optimise your nutrition during exam season or stay sharp in your next work meeting, paying attention to your diet can really pay off.
+Although there's no single 'brain food' to protect against age-related disorders such as Alzheimer's or dementia, thinking carefully about what you eat gives you the best chance of getting the nutrients you need for cognitive health and mood.

-Eating a healthy, balanced diet that includes these 10 brain-boosting foods may help to keep your memory, concentration and focus as sharp as it can be.
+Eating a healthy, balanced diet that includes these 10 everyday brain-boosting foods may help to keep your memory, concentration and focus as sharp as can be.

 Like everything else in your body, the brain cannot work without energy.
-The ability to concentrate and focus comes from an adequate, steady supply of energy - in the form of glucose in our blood to the brain.
-Achieve this by choosing wholegrains with a low-GI, which release glucose slowly into the bloodstream, keeping you mentally alert throughout the day.
+The ability to concentrate and focus comes from an adequate, steady supply of energy (in the form of glucose) in our blood, to the brain.
+Achieve this by choosing wholegrains which have a low-GI, which means they release their energy slowly into the bloodstream, keeping you mentally alert throughout the day.
+Eating too few healthy carbs, like wholegrains, may lead to brain fog and irritability.
 Opt for 'brown' wholegrain cereals, granary bread, rice and pasta.

 2. Oily fish